Reviewed 30 July 2021

 The Pfizer vaccine works with two doses where the second one is registered 21 days after the first one.
 On administration of the first dose, the immune system is alerted, and post the second one, it gets a boost, thus providing the immunity to fight off the virus.

 Efficacy is 52% after the first dose and raises up to 95% after the second jab.
-So, it takes around four weeks to build immunity after the first dose (could happen earlier as well).
+So, it takes around four weeks to build immunity after the first dose (which could happen earlier as well).

 Results have revealed that the vaccine was only 62% effective when participants were given two full doses, but its efficacy rose to 90% when a half dose followed by a full dose was administered.